blagae/elisio/README.md

 * words that have lots of possible declensions (adjectives and verbs), which makes exact word hits less likely

 The unique-word problem can be mitigated, hopefully, by teaching Elisio to recognize declensions and conjugations.
-This work is ongoing as of February 2017.
+This work is ongoing.

-The verse analysis algorithm is currently only implemented for hexameters and pentameters.
+The verse analysis algorithm is currently only implemented for hexameters, pentameters, and some common lyrical meters.
-The lyrical meters, and the scanning horror of the dramatic meters, are not on the realistic roadmap for now.
+The scanning horror of the dramatic meters is not on the realistic roadmap for now.

 ## Technology

 The Elisio engine is built using the programming language Python.
-For everything except database access, the implementation should be as framework-agnostic as possible.
-For the database itself, and for everything related to the front-end (web service and default client web application), Django is used.
-You will need a Django version that supports database migrations (1.7 and up).

-The project naturally requires a database connection (see [the BUILDING file](./BUILDING.md));
-there are no inherent restrictions on which database to use except those introduced by Django itself - and the availability of database connectors in Python 3.
+It uses the project Whitaker's Words, which I am modifying heavily to suit the needs of this project.

 ## License